 Biking, hiking, tennis, golf, horseback riding or beach volleyball … whatever your summer exercise pleasure is, we say go for it.
 Exercising increases your circulation, delivers vital nutrients to your skin, reduces stress and slows the aging process.

 Tune in to our newest webisode of Coffee with Mary for advice on your journey to great skin … all in the time you could drink a cup of coffee.
-In this week’s webisode, Mary talks about how you can look great without makeup.
+In this week’s webisode, Mary talks about what basic skincare products you should bring to your dorm.